SerenTera/monster-marker/README.md

 # warnme v2- Integrated mob-marker
-A Tera Proxy module that warns you when specific objects(mobs like mongos/blue boxes) are in your vicinity and puts a marker on them.
+A Tera Proxy module that warns you when specific objects(mobs like mongos/blue boxes) are in your VISIBLE vicinity (ie: IN YOUR SIGHT) and puts a marker on them.
+WILL NOT TELL U ANYTHING IF U CANT SEE IT DON'T ASK HOW TO DO THAT TY.
 See mob-marker module for more info on the marker.

 Now with mobmarker integration so you can just use one module instead of two. mob-marker will still be kept for those who wants a standalone mobmarker without warnme functions.